Harley-Davidson posts largest profit beat in two years, Europe sales rise

 In addition, President Donald Trump’s call to boycott the motorcycle manufacturer for its decision to move production for European markets overseas has only compounded the company’s troubles.

 Shares of the company were up 1 percent in trading before the bell.
 Rising costs and a tit-for-tat tariff war with China have weighed on the shares of most U.S. manufacturers.
-Harley's shares are down about 30 percent so far this year and have underperformed the broader S&P 500 index .SPX.
+Harley’s shares are down about 30 percent so far this year and have underperformed the broader S&P 500 index.

 Analysts at Goldman Sachs last week cut the 12-month price target for the stock to $45 from $47.
 Similarly, brokerage BMO Capital Markets last Friday downgraded the company’s shares, citing frustration with its performance.

-The company still dominates the local heavyweight motorcycle market, but rivals such as Polaris (PII.N) are chipping away at its market share.
+The company still dominates the local heavyweight motorcycle market, but rivals such as Polaris are chipping away at its market share.

 To counter weak demand at home, Harley has plans to make deeper inroads into some of the fastest growing two-wheeler markets in Asia through lightweight motorcycles.